Levi García: Spartak Moscow

 On 7 February 2025, García signed a three-and-a-half-year contract with Russian club Spartak Moscow.

+Loan to Panathanaikos

+On 5 August 2026, García returned to Greece and joined Panathinaikos on a season-long loan, with an option to buy.

 International career

 García has represented Trinidad and Tobago on various levels of international competition, having been capped for the under-17, under-20, and the senior team.

 Youth teams

 He made his international debut for the under-17 team after replacing Brent Sam in the second half of their final match to help the Soca Warriors earn qualification for the 2013 CONCACAF U-17 Championship.
 During the continental tournament, he made two consecutive starts in a loss to Canada and in a 2–0 win against Costa Rica to advance to the knockout round.
 However, following a 4–2 loss to hosts Panama, the Soca Warriors fell one win short of qualifying for the 2013 FIFA U-17 World Cup.

 In September 2014, García represented the under-20 team in central midfield en route to winning the 2014 Caribbean Under-20 Championship and qualifying for the 2015 CONCACAF U-20 Championship.
 Although he made four appearances during the CONCACAF Championship and impressed several European scouts, the Soca Warriors finished a disappointing fourth in their group with just one win and failed to qualify for the 2015 FIFA U-20 World Cup.